Thanking Your Business School Recommenders

 - A nice bottle of wine, such as a red in the $30-40 range, is a generally a crowd pleaser.
 A site like wine.com can help you navigate the options.

-- Some low maintenance greenery, like a succulent from Lula’s Garden, is a nice way to brighten your business school recommender’s office in the middle of another pandemic winter.
+- Some low maintenance greenery, like a succulent from Lula’s Garden, is a nice way to brighten your business school recommender’s office this winter.

 - The MOST delicious pears from Harry and David are always a treat.
 Seriously, they are amazing and worth every penny.